PH03N1X007/carpentries.org/_posts/2019/12/2019-12-11-carpentrycon-financial-aid.md

 In the interest of spreading our financial aid funding to its greatest extent, potential Carpentry Con attendees are encouraged to first exhaust other potential means of funding before applying for this grant.
 In the application form, it is possible to apply for various types of financial support, accommodating those who may be able to secure funding for one part of conference costs (like travel) but not another part (like the registration fee or visa costs).

-The total amount of funding for Carpentry Con 2020 scholarships will depend greatly on sponsorship and donations, so at this time we cannot how much money will be available per individual or how many individuals will receive financial support.
+The total amount of funding for Carpentry Con 2020 scholarships will depend greatly on sponsorship and donations, so at this time we cannot say how much money will be available per individual or how many individuals will receive financial support.
 This also means that financial support will likely be granted on a rolling basis, rather than all at once.
 We aim to keep both applicants and the broader community up-to-date as we progress towards the conference in June 2020.

 The application form is available here: [CarpentryCon 2020 Financial Support Application](https://docs.google.com/forms/d/e/1FAIpQLSf3vWlTy79TXAboT6VPElllq6ggYsSEb5QairmhU01kOHD_Dg/viewform).